Meenners/SimpleNPC-AI/README.md

-# Simplistic-NPC-AI
+# Simplistic-RPG-AI
-A Simple NPC AI for Unity 5.3+.
+A Simple RPG AI for Unity 5.3+.
 The package includes all artwork and scripts necessary to accomplish everything seen in the video below.

 Package Includes:
 + Random NPC Ai Movement.